 It is not how these officers died that made them heroes it is how they lived.

 Vivian Eney, Survivor

 In July We Remember The Following CPD Fallen Heroes:

 (Complements of Officer Down Memorial Page CPD Webpage)

-Patrolman Murphy had served with the agency for 13 years.
+Officer Redding had been with the agency for 10 years.